*Updated January 31, 2020

 Some schools accept other platforms, such as the Coalition Application and the Universal College Application.
 And some schools accept applications from multiple platforms.
 For example, some of the Ivy League schools, such as Princeton, Harvard and Cornell, accept applications from all three platforms.

 However, the choice really depends on the list of colleges you’re interested in.
 For example, if you have a very long and broad list of colleges, the Common App serves you better.
-Compared to more than 800 schools accepting the Common app, only 140 and 18 schools accept the Coalition Application and the Universal College Application, respectively.
+Compared to nearly 900 schools accepting the Common App, only about 150 and 9 schools accept the Coalition Application and the Universal College Application, respectively.

 But, if you are in need of financial assistance, you might want to also use the Coalition Application because they are only connected with schools that promise to provide substantial support, whether through financial aid or scholarships, to low income or underrepresented students, specifically.